facebook/rocksdb/USERS.md

 1. MyRocks -- https://github.com/MySQLOnRocksDB/mysql-5.6
 2. MongoRocks -- https://github.com/mongodb-partners/mongo-rocks

+## LinkedIn
+Two different use cases at Linkedin are using RocksDB as a storage engine:

+1. LinkedIn's follow feed for storing user's activities
+2. Apache Samza, open source framework for stream processing

+Learn more about those use cases in a Tech Talk by Ankit Gupta and Naveen Somasundaram: http://www.youtube.com/watch?v=plqVp_OnSzg

 ## Yahoo
 Yahoo is using RocksDB as a storage engine for their biggest distributed data store Sherpa.